 If you try to upload a file to the site larger than 28MBs, you'll receive an upload error preventing you from completing the upload.

-To reproduce the issue, you must:
+To reproduce the issue:

 - Go to Content > Assets > Select the Main Portal Folder.